From quick train journeys out of town to exhilarating trips to the countryside, here are a few inspiring ideas for your next day trip from Liverpool:

 Friendly rivals in football and music, a day trip from Liverpool to Manchester is a must for anyone with a love of either.
 Whether you fancy rummaging through vinyl at Piccadilly Records, soaking up the sounds of the city at YES (open daily from 12:00), or combining both over lunch at Eastern Bloc Records, you can easily lose half a day to this great city.
 Come in July and you’ll also get to experience the Manchester International Festival with musician Janelle Monáe headlining and Yoko Ono exhibiting, to name drop a few.
 Arguably though, your greatest challenge will be deciding which football stadium to visit – Etihad, home to Man City fans, or Old Trafford, home to that other team!
 If you have time left in your schedule, be sure to swing by the National Football Museum too.

-Undergoing a recent makeover, Southport Pleasure Island is what childhood memories are made of.
+Undergoing a recent makeover, Southport Pleasureland is what childhood memories are made of.
 Pack some sandwiches, a camera, and take a nostalgic trip back in time.
 There are fairground rides, water slides and plenty of dining options, offering traditional British seaside fun at its greatest.
 It’s one of the best day trips from Liverpool for family fun.
-Open from April 6, you can book tickets online before visiting.
+Make sure you book tickets online before visiting.